PacoMuroBora/adapt-map-koeln/docs/HOSTINGER-DASHBOARD-SETUP.md

 This guide shows how to integrate Nominatim and Photon with your existing Traefik, n8n, Redis, and RedisInsight services.

+**💡 Hosting Everything on One VPS?** If you have 8GB RAM VPS, see [`docs/VPS-RESOURCE-ANALYSIS.md`](VPS-RESOURCE-ANALYSIS.md) for optimization strategies to fit all services (including Next.js app) on one server.

 ---

 ## Quick Setup Steps